 Plant your space with glowing light colors, something for reflection and scent where you will enjoy it, but not, necessarily, all together.
 This needs to be a beautiful space day and night.
 You can intersperse these plants at regular intervals with the rest of the garden.

 10 Steps to a Moonlight Garden

 - Add green- evergreen plants will give your garden structure in winter and is a brilliant counterpoint to white.
 Cool white flowers look best with cool greens and silver.
-If you like the creamy whites, try warmer greens like euphorbia.
+If you like creamy whites, try warmer greens like Euphorbia.

-- Choose light-colored plants– (foliage or blooms) add some that are fragrant at night.
+- Choose light-colored plants– (foliage or blooms) and add some that are fragrant at night.